Tuning Language Models by Mixture-of-Depths Ensemble: Additional Analysis

 \subsection{Mean and Variance for Routing Pattern Across Tokens}

-In this section, we analyze the routing patterns learned with MoD for the $\mathcal{K}$ ensemble layers during training.
+In this section, we analyse the routing patterns learned with MoDE for the $\mathcal{K}$ ensemble layers during training.
 We measure the mean and variance of the weights across the training tokens.
 A higher mean suggests that the model consistently chooses this route, while a higher variance indicates variability in the routes learned for different tokens.
-We evaluate MoD trained on top of LoRA and MoD trained without $k$ LoRA layers using the LLaMA 7B model on the ARC easy subset.
+We evaluate MoDE trained on top of LoRA and MoDE trained without $k$ LoRA layers using the LLaMA2-7B model on the ARC-e subset.

-According to Figure \ref{fig:meanvar}, for the mean metric, we observe a reverse trend with respect to the sparsity score in Table \ref{fig:sparsity}.
+According to Figure \ref{fig:meanvar}, for the mean metric, we observe a reverse trend with respect to the sparsity score in Figure \ref{fig:sparsity}.
 This aligns with our intuition that when the sparsity score of the current route is low, the routing value will be relatively larger than other routes.
-For the variance, we notice that when MoD is trained without $k$ LoRA layers, it maintains a high variance throughout tuning.
+For the variance, we notice that when MoDE is trained without $k$ LoRA layers, it maintains a high variance throughout tuning.
 This suggests that many tokens are trained to select this route, but they are dynamically changing.
-When MoD is trained with LoRA, both the variance and mean levels stay low, indicating that the other two layers primarily contribute to the final ensemble logits.
-This suggests that the additional $k$ trainable module within the MoD framework provides more predictive power to the ensemble layers, aligning with our analysis in \S \ref{sec:sparsity}.
+When MoDE is trained with LoRA, both the variance and mean levels stay low, indicating that the other two layers primarily contribute to the final ensemble logits.
+This suggests that the additional $k$ trainable module within the MoDE framework provides more predictive power to the ensemble layers, aligning with our analysis in \S \ref{sec:sparsity}.